Fungi Academy — Standalone Nav (Jasper Paste Version)

 If you can’t find panela, the most important thing when making chocolate is that you use a dry ingredient — something like a muscovado sugar would be too wet, but almost any other type of sugar is acceptable, like white sugar, brown cane sugar, or coconut palm sugar.

 Do not use maple syrup, honey, or agave nectar to make chocolate.
-If you use something that’s wet, you’re creating a different kind of product.
-Chocolate is a dry, stable product.
-You can buy a chocolate bar and if you store it well, a year later it’s in exactly the same condition — and might have even gotten better!
-But if that chocolate had moisture inside it, then it wouldn’t be stable, it would mold and decay.
+Chocolate is a dry, stable product — and if that chocolate had moisture inside it, it would mold and decay.

 Mushroom Powder